patrob/simple-blog/about.md

 ---
-layout: none
+layout: about
+title: About Me
 ---

-# About Me

 Hello there! 👋